GlobetrotterTravel/GlobetrotterTravel.github.io/fusion/the-query-engine.md

 ## Examples

-### Example 1: Filtering Bookings by Client Number
+### Example 1: filtering bookings by client number

 Retrieve all bookings for `ClientNumber` 12345.